PDF to Markdown for RAG pipelines: the complete guide

 | A | B |) are parseable by both humans and models - No HTML overhead — clean, lightweight, no rendering dependencies

 The challenge: converting PDFs to good Markdown.
 Most tools produce text with wrong reading order, missed tables, lost headings, or garbled scanned pages.
-We benchmarked every major PDF-to-Markdown tool to find which ones actually produce usable output.
+We benchmarked every major PDF-to-Markdown tool on the opendataloader-bench — 200 real-world PDFs from financial filings, academic papers, legal contracts, and government documents — to find which ones actually produce usable output:

 The ingestion pipeline